-The undiscounted combined ratio guidance of <96% for FY24 was confirmed by management, despite nat cats recorded in 9M 1pp above the original guidance of -7pp (with an undiscounted combined ratio of 96.3% in 9M24), thanks to a solid technical performance coming from tariff increases and low claims frequency more than offsetting further EUR 100M extreme weather events' impact in 4Q.
-This should support our quarterly operating profit forecast of EUR 1.89Bn (from EUR 1.674Bn in 3Q24), while we expect the non-operating component, according to management indications, to be weighed down by restructuring costs and real estate impairments.
+The undiscounted combined ratio guidance of <96% for FY24 was confirmed by management, despite nat cats recorded in 9M 1pp above the original guidance of 2.7pp (with an undiscounted combined ratio of 96.3% in 9M24), thanks to a good technical performance coming from tariff increases and low claims frequency.
+This is offsetting further EUR 100M extreme weather events' impact in 4Q.
+This should support our operating profit forecast of EUR 1.89Bn (from EUR 1,674M in 3Q24).
+While we expect the non-operating component, according to management indications, to be weighed down by restructuring costs and real estate impairments.